madalina-cirstea/Introduction-to-Robotics/Matrix game/README.md

 ## Meeting the requirements

-**Score**: initially the score is 0 and it increases with 5 for every brick destroyed
+**Score**: initially the score is 0 and it increases with 5 for every brick destroyed.

 **Progress in difficulty**:

--  *level difficulty*: the complexity of the game increases from one level to another as the layout of the bricks changes
+-  *level difficulty*: the complexity of the game increases from one level to another as the layout of the bricks changes.

 -  *speed increase*: transition to a faster speed occurs after the ball makes a certain number of bounces off the bricks and walls until the max speed is reached.
 If the player loses a life, the cycle will repeat itself: the ball will start slow, then speed up.